briandean/networks2ASA/README.md

 Brian Dean
 brian@briandean.net
 --
-Script to convert a list of networks a file to Cisco ASA Objects and add each of those objects to an object group.
-Update the config.ini, add your list of networks one per line, and run networks2asa.py.
-Output of commands in the commands file.
+Script(s) to convert a list of networks in a file to the collection of CLI commands for adding those networks to Cisco ASA objects and adds each of those objects to an object group.
+Provide your list of networks (one per line) in networks.csv, modify the config.ini to name your object and object group then run networks2asa.py.
+Output of commands are written to the commands file.
 Only subnet and host objects are supported with this script.

-Change variables in config.ini to match your requirements. networks_file = Path of file containing source networks networks to add to ASA as objects. cmd_file = Path of output file with ASA commands asa_object_group_name = Name of ASA object group asa_object_group_desc = Description of the object group description with timestamp at the end asa_object_name_prefix = Object names will put the asa_object_name_prefix variable in front of the IP address-prefix length.
+Change variables in config.ini to match your requirements: networks_file = Path of file containing source networks networks to add as ASA objects. cmd_file = Path of output file with ASA commands. asa_object_group_name = Name of ASA object group asa_object_group_desc = Description of the object group description with timestamp at the end. asa_object_name_prefix = Object names will have the asa_object_name_prefix variable in front of the "IP address-prefix length".
 Example: ip address of 192.168.1.1 would be named "asa_object_name_prefix-192-168-1-1-32". asa_object_desc = Description of each object with timestamp at the end.

 networks_file = Source list of networks to be added to the ASA.
 Networks should be one per line.
 They can be in either CIDR notation or "network + subnet mask" or "network,subnet mask".
 Host addresses can either be as the ip address alone, /32, or ip address + 255.255.255.255.
-MAKE SURE THERE ARE NO ABNORMAL CHARACTERS IN THE NETWORKS LIST!
+MAKE SURE THERE ARE NO OTHER TYPES OF CHARACTERS IN THE NETWORKS LIST!
 Example valid networks file contents:
 192.168.0.0/24
 192.168.1.0 255.255.255.0